AWS SAM - Build, Test and Deploy Serveless Applications.

 Run Tests

-pip3 install pytest pytest-mock python3 -m pytest tests/unit
+pip3 install pytest pytest-mock

 Deploy

-To build your project, run:
+in other to build your project, Run

 sam build

-You can now deploy your function to AWS with:
+you can now deploy your function to AWS with

 sam deploy --guided

-Once completed, the output will look something like this:
+Once completed, the output will look something like this

-You can visit the URL provided in the HelloWorldFunction
+You can visit the url provided in the HelloWorldFunction

 or use curl

-You can inspect your build in CloudFormation in your AWS console.
+You can inspect your build in cloudformation in your aws console.

 Clean up